RaulFD-creator/biobrigit/README.md

   <img alt="Shows an stylised anvil with a neural network upon it." src=""https://raw.githubusercontent.com/RaulFD-creator/biobrigit/master/docs/figures/BioBrigit_light.png">
 </picture>

-NOTE: This repository contains the development history of the project and its no longer supported.
+NOTE: This repository contains the development history of the project and it is no longer supported.
 The new home for the project can be found in: https://github.com/insilichem/BioBrigit

 Features